Cardosaum/data_science_specialization_jhu/07_regression_models/regression_model_cars_project.md

 # show dataframe info
 kable(
     summary_d,
-    caption = "A summary of the dimensions of `mtcars` dataset" )
+    caption = "A summary of the dimensions of `mtcars` dataframe" )
 ```

-Table: A summary of the dimensions of `mtcars` dataset
+Table: A summary of the dimensions of `mtcars` dataframe

  Number of Rows   Number of Colunms
 ---------------  ------------------